 Its chief overall function in the body is to keep everything in its proper place as well as allowing muscles to move independently – sliding and moving alongside one another.

-What does it have to do with Structural Integration?
+What does fascia have to do with Structural Integration?

 By nature, fascia is designed to be elastic and move freely with muscles and bones.
 But stress, effects of aging, injury or work-related repetitive movements can cause it to lose its natural elasticity and become shorter, tighter, and more dense or thickened.